 SatNav for Shell Bay: BH19 3BA

 Its safe, shallow water is popular with paddle boarders and kayakers.

 SatNav for South Beach: BH19 3AU

-Middle Beach is fairly sheltered due to the cliffs that rise behind it and boasts the calm, shallow waters and rugged nature of South Beach.
+Middle Beach is fairly sheltered due to the cliffs that rise behind it and it shares the calm, shallow waters and rugged nature of South Beach.

-With a cafe at the beach, as well as kayak hire, paddle boarding tuition, snorkel tours and arranged foraging expeditions with Fore/Adventure there is plenty for the whole family to enjoy.
+With a café overlooking the beach, as well as kayak hire, paddle boarding tuition, snorkel tours and foraging expeditions with Fore/Adventure there is plenty for the whole family to enjoy.